Aviva Health Insurance, our expert review

 Aviva’s “Get Active” scheme offers policyholders discounted health and fitness club memberships at over 3,500 places, as well as discounts on at-home fitness products and online workouts.

-Aviva has a Trustpilot score of 4.4 out of 5 from over 48,500 reviews, which suggests customers are more than satisfied with its service.
+Aviva has a Trustpilot score of 4.3 out of 5 from 58,711 reviews (20th April 2026), which suggests customers are more than satisfied with its service.
 But as with many large insurers you need to dig deeper as the feedback relates to Aviva's complete range of financial products and services, not just health insurance.

 Filtering reviews on “health” paints a less flattering picture of Aviva's health insurance service.
 Recent reviews mention frustrations with being able to talk to someone and issues with claims.
 The number of negative reviews isn't huge and there may be plenty of happy customers who weren’t compelled to leave a review.
 Either way it's tricky to be definitive about Aviva's level of service for its health insurance customers.